AvinashhRai/Avinashhrai/README.md

 # 💫 About Me:
+Hey, I'm Avinash Rai.
-I’m Avinash Rai — working in the Quality Assurance department with hands-on experience in Ongoing Stability (OGS) Support.  <br>I’m currently learning the basics of data analytics and building skills in Excel, SQL and Python.  <br><br>My goal is to combine my QA experience with data analytics to grow into a Healthcare Data Analyst who understands both the data and the domain.<br>
+I work in Quality Assurance (Ongoing Stability Support) in the pharma industry, and I’m leveling up into Healthcare Data Analytics by combining real domain experience with data skills.  <br>I’m currently learning the basics of data analytics and building skills in Excel, SQL and Python.  <br><br>My goal is to combine my QA experience with data analytics to grow into a Healthcare Data Analyst who understands both the data and the domain.<br>

 ## 🌐 Socials: